stevelorenz/comnetsemu/README.md

 ### Installation

+**Supported/Tested distributions**:

+1. Ubuntu 18.04 LTS (Bionic Beaver): Used as base-box in the Vagrant VM.
+1. GNU/Debian 10 (Buster)

 For development and using it as a playground, it is recommended to run ComNetsEmu INSIDE a VM.
 Run ComNetsEmu/Mininet application requires **root privilege**, hacking it inside a VM is also safer.
 ComNetsEmu's [install script](./util/install.sh) uses Mininet's install script to install Mininet natively from source.
 As described in